Vayikra (parashah): Second reading—Leviticus 1:14–2:6

 In the second reading, burnt offerings could also be turtle doves or pigeons, which the priest also burned completely on wood on the altar.

 Meal offerings (מִנְחָה, minchah) were of choice flour with oil, from which priest would remove a token portion to burn on the altar, and the remainder the priests could eat.

 Third reading—Leviticus 2:7–16

-In the third reading, meal offering could also be cooked in a pan.
+In the third reading, meal offerings could also be cooked in a pan.
 Meal offerings could not contain leaven or honey, and had to be seasoned with salt.
 Meal offerings of first fruits had to be new ears parched with fire, grits of the fresh grain.

 Fourth reading—Leviticus 3:1–17

-In the fourth reading, sacrifices of well-being (שְׁלָמִים, shelamim) could be male or a female cattle, sheep, or goats, from which the priest would dash the blood on the sides of the altar and burn the fat around the entrails, the kidneys, and the protuberance on the liver on the altar.
+In the fourth reading, sacrifices of well-being (שְׁלָמִים, shelamim) could be male or female cattle, sheep, or goats, from which the priest would dash the blood on the sides of the altar and burn the fat around the entrails, the kidneys, and the protuberance on the liver on the altar.